rhyslwells/Data-Archive/content/standardised/Thinking Systems.md

 ---
-tags:
-  - career
-  - business
-aliases:
+aliases: []
 category: INDUSTRY
+date modified: 27-07-2025
+tags: [business, career]
 ---
 A thinking system is a point of view that helps solve a problem.
 Part of [[Knowledge Work]].
 We view problems through the view of our own specialism (mathematics).
 Thinking systems help with perspective.

 Types of thinking systems:
 - Design